mlx-graphs/mlx-graphs/README.md

 pip install -e '.[benchmarks]' pip install -e '.[docs]'
 ```
+For dev purposes you may want to install the current version of `mlx` via `pip install mlx @ git+https://github.com/ml-explore/mlx.git`

 #### Testing
 We encourage to write tests for all components.
 CI is currently not in place as runners with Apple Silicon are required.